isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1875.md

 ---
-title: ZettApps Finance & Order Processing Version 4.2 - Package C - Enterprise
+title: ZETTAPPS is an integrated Accounting, Order Processing and Multi Currencies Management Solution.
+Listed in the IRAS Accouting Software Register, ZETTAPPS is GST compliant and a Business Management Software that helps businesses to streamline their Accounting procedures.
+Together with PEPPOL's E-Invoicing (InvoiceNow) capabilities, business owners will see an increase in payment and business efficiency, reduction in cost and gain access to new financial options.
 permalink: /productivity-solutions-grant/solutionrepo/solution1875
 ---

 ### Description

-ZETTAPPS is an integrated Accounting, Order Processing and Multi Currencies Management Solution.
-Listed in the IRAS Accouting Software Register, ZETTAPPS is GST compliant and a Business Management Software that helps businesses to streamline their Accounting procedures.
-Together with PEPPOL's E-Invoicing (InvoiceNow) capabilities, business owners will see an increase in payment and business efficiency, reduction in cost and gain access to new financial options.
+201206718K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Zetta_20200480_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria